Trauma Informed Community Development

 Trauma Informed 101 is a 1-hour informational overview of trauma, resilience, and healing.

-Trauma Informed 201 is an optional 30-minute information session where attendees learn how to train others in Trauma Informed Community practices, including the training process, benefits, expectations of trainers, etc. This training is only available for Lancaster City residents.
+Advanced Trauma Training is an optional 30-minute information session where attendees learn how to train others in Trauma Informed Community practices, including the training process, benefits, expectations of trainers, etc. This training is only available for Lancaster City residents.

 Trauma & Resiliency